bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 Code splitting is exactly as it sounds: splitting up your code.
 This might be on a route-level, meaning that each sub route in your application is its own part or _chunk_.
 This is a good place to begin, as it will make your split parts more even.
 The user experience will also be intact as users are already used to a page transition with a new render.

 You can also split up your code at a component-level.
-You can try to identify smaller parts of the application which is rarely used or shown to the user.
+You try to identify smaller parts of the application which is rarely used or shown to the user.

 <img class="wide-image" src="/assets/codesplitting.png" alt="code splitting illustration, inspiration by https://www.cronj.com"/>